 Armand Hadida launched L’Eclaireur in 1980 in Paris.
 The tiny boutique, measuring only 28 square metres, would live up to its name, which means ‘guide’ or ‘scout’ in French, by becoming an international destination for those seeking emerging designers.
-This year Hadida will open his first flagship stateside — L’Eclaireur’s first store outside of Paris — located in the increasingly relevant downtown Los Angeles, where the fashion scene is on the rise.
+This year Hadida will open his first flagship stateside — L’Eclaireur’s first store outside of Paris — located in West Hollywood, where the fashion scene is on the rise.

 A menswear store was launched in 2000, and four further Paris locations followed.
 One is at 10 Rue Hérold, housed in a renovated 19th century residence, and features cult designers including Koi, Gianni Barbato, Paul Harnden and Project Alabama.
 Each and every store is an exercise in artistic and innovative design.